-- The General Finance and Operations Department's Finance Division is responsible for drafting the document, with the support of Global Risk Control, the Technical Secretariat, Internal Audit and Human Resources in connection with certain sections. - This report is subject to review at various levels.
+- The General Finance and Operations Department, by means of the Finance Department, is responsible for drafting the document, with the support of Global Risk Control, Regulatory Compliance and Corporate Governance, Internal Audit and certain areas of Human Resources. - This report is subject to review at various levels.
 Specifically, it is reviewed by the Steering Committee and the Joint Audit and Control Committee, before being brought to the Supervisory Board for approval.